GRR Rapid Response

 Supported operating systems

-GRR Rapid Response is known to work on Linux, macOS, and Microsoft Windows.
+GRR Rapid Response is known to work on Linux, Microsoft Windows, and macOS.

 GRR Rapid Response alternatives